RhythmFormer: Extracting Patterned rPPG Signals based on Periodic Sparse Attention: Experiment

-In addition, we followed the protocol outlined in \cite{toolbox} for cross-dataset evaluation.
-The models were trained on PURE and UBFC individually and subsequently tested on PURE, UBFC, and MMPD datasets.
+We followed the protocol outlined in \cite{toolbox} for cross-dataset evaluation.
+The models were trained on PURE and UBFC-rPPG individually and subsequently tested on PURE, UBFC-rPPG, and MMPD datasets.
 The training dataset was split, with the initial 80\% used for training and the remaining 20\% for validation.
-Comparative results against state-of-the-art end-to-end methods are presented in Table \ref{tab:cross}.
-The results highlight the superior capability of RhythmFormer in modeling domain-invariant rPPG features and its remarkable generalization across diverse datasets.
+Comparative results against state-of-the-art methods are presented in Table \ref{tab:cross}.
+The results highlight RhythmFormer's superior capability in modeling domain-invariant rPPG features and its generalization across diverse datasets.
+This suggests that fine-grained feature extraction may more effectively mitigate interference from background noise and personalized facial features, enabling the model to learn domain-invariant features.

+The scatter plots and Bland-Altman plots in Figure \ref{fig:cross} further demonstrate the strong correlation between the predictions and the ground truth.
+It is also observed that the outliers are predominantly located in regions corresponding to the values with the least amount of data in the training set.